 - Your baby died or had to undergo surgical intervention or other post-natal care.

-If you believe your child developed NEC as a result of a cow’s milk-based baby formula, call us today for a free consultation.
+If you believe your child developed NEC as a result of a cow’s milk-based baby formula, call us today for a consultation.
 FMCO’s dedicated and experienced team of product liability attorneys will zealously advocate for your baby and family.

 Foote, Mielke, Chavez & O’Neil, LLC serves Chicago, DuPage County, Kane County, and Cook County from their office in Geneva, Illinois for all client’s legal needs for baby formula necrotizing enterocolitis (NEC).